doanhandonly/RAD-CSE151A-Project/Report.md

 - Trying different complexity models such as polynomial regression or neural networks
 - We could try using coalesced features.

 Since our mean squared error of our first model being linear regression is not exactly ideal, we decided that the next potential model we can train and test would be a neural network.
-Since the fit of the linear regression line is producing a unoptimal mean squared error, we believe that a simple linear best fitting line is simply not good enough to fit our supposedly complex data.
+Since the fit of the linear regression line is producing an unoptimal mean squared error, we believe that a simple linear best fitting line is simply not good enough to fit our relatively complex data.
 By using a neural network and messing around with the amount of neurons per hidden layer, the amount of hidden layers, and the many activation functions, we add more depth and complexity in hopes of finding the best fit that captures the relationship between our features while in turn producing a fairly accurate prediction.

 ### Model 2
 [Back to table of contents](#table-of-contents)